MGray55/event_app/README.md

 Notes:
 --------------
-- Used CDN for script imports (though you may notice the actual script files in the 'vendor' folder, this was for dev only)
+- Used CDN for script imports (though you may notice the actual script files in the 'vendor' folder, this was for dev and karma unit tests only)
 - Data displayed using ng-grid directive: https://angular-ui.github.io/ng-grid/
 - Uses browser navigator to geolocate user (if available)